Chart 6- Current USA Cider Makers by-Type with “Tasting” Rooms

 Chart 9- Current USA Cider Producers by-Type for Sales Reach

-Over 69% of cider producers currently report local sales only- which has increased 5% from 2014, reflecting the numbers of new “craft” cider makers selling at the local level.
-While the sales distribution growth for cideries over time was not fully captured in our survey, from our observations a number of cider producers that began as local distributors only have prospered and expanded their distribution to regional and even national levels.
+Over 66% of cider producers currently report local sales only- which has increased 4% from 2014, reflecting the numbers of new “craft” cider makers selling at the local level.
+Of note, for our survey "reach" is identified for cider products only.
+Many wineries, meaderies and breweries have much greater reach for their primary beverage products but may only have cider available locally.
+While the sales distribution growth for cideries over time was not fully captured in our survey, from our observations numerous craft cider producers that began as local distributors only have prospered and expanded their distribution to regional and even national levels.
 Only 6.2% of cider producers report national distribution, with few of these distributing in more than 50% of the states- the same as 2014 however more telling the raw numbers show a 52% increase in cider makers with national distribution in only 2 years.
 An exception are the newer cideries owned by large national breweries that have taken advantage of their parent company’s existing national beer distribution systems to rapidly rise to a regional or even full national level.

 For this study the “Reach” definitions are: